seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 The images generated during the training process is saved in saved_images folder.

+After training with 60 epochs, feel free to test and visualize this model at this stage.
+Please refer to `Test and visualize the model` section.

-After training with 60 epochs, you need to go to config.py and change the NUM_EPOCHS to 40.
+If you want to continue, you need to go to `config.py` and change the `NUM_EPOCHS` to 40 and change `LOAD_MODEL` to True.

 Then, run: